bird-house/birdhouse-playground/ansible/ansible-demo/README.md

 ### Bootstrap

-Run bootstrap script to prepare your system and install Ansible:
+Run bootstrap script (only once) to prepare your system and install Ansible:

     $ bash bootstrap.sh